ga-curriculum/unit-testing-in-javascript/concepts/README.md

 As we build web pages and applications, we frequently want to test our code to ensure it functions as intended.
 Smaller projects often involve logging some values to the console or checking to see if the correct information is displayed on the screen.

-As our codebase expands and complexity rises, however, we increasingly benefit from more robust testing - does the function work as expected, given a range of inputs?
+As our codebase expands and complexity rises, we increasingly benefit from more robust testing.
+Does the function work as expected, given a range of inputs?
 What about any edge cases that could introduce problems into our larger codebase?
-Being able to test for potential issues with each small part of our code means less time wasted overall trying to chase down tricky bugs.
+Being able to test for potential issues in each small part of our code means less time wasted trying to chase down tricky bugs.

 Let's look at a theoretical example: